SILIZ4/pysplitter/README.md

-## PySplit
+## PySplitter

-PySplit has the objective of being portable, easy to install and easy to maintain.
+PySplitter has the objective of being portable, easy to install and easy to maintain.